SHAREHOLDER ALERT: Levi & Korsinsky Notifies Chargepoint Holdings, Inc.(CHPT) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in ChargePoint Holdings, Inc. ("ChargePoint" or the "Company") (NYSE: CHPT) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in ChargePoint Holdings, Inc. ("ChargePoint" or the "Company") (NYSE: CHPT ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of ChargePoint investors who were adversely affected by alleged securities fraud between June 1, 2023 and November 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: